mechcloud/mechcloud-turbine-plus/README.md

 # MechCloud Turbine Plus
-Repository for reporting issues etc related to Turbine Plus
+Repository for reporting issues, requesting new features, release documentation etc for Turbine Plus.
+See wiki in this repository for more details.